Trips With Tykes

 Family Friendly Spring Break Destinations in California - Disneyland

-Even though Disneyland is crowded nearly year round these days, spring break isn’t especially bad all things considered.
+Even though Disneyland is crowded nearly year round these days, spring break isn’t always as bad as the peak of Christmas or every other holiday.
 The Southern California school systems usually don’t all take breaks at the same time, so the crowd convergence doesn’t come from everywhere all in one single week.
-My family stopped by Disneyland for a day during last year’s spring break and still managed to get in 20 rides on a single day’s park hopper ticket.
+The last time my family went to Disneyland during our kids’ official spring break holiday, we managed to get in 20 rides on a single day’s park hopper ticket in spite of it being a traditionally higher crowd time.

 5. Lake Tahoe